UMNLibraries/racial_covenants_processor/README.md

 ```
 python manage.py create_workflow --workflow "WI Milwaukee County"
 ```
 1. Upload deed images to private s3 bucket.
 This will trigger lambdas to OCR the text, generate basic document statistics, check for racial terms and to make web versions of the document images.
-(Side effect: Create analyzable statistics on which language found)
 ```
 python manage.py upload_deed_images --workflow "WI Milwaukee County"

+ # To go back and re-OCR records that had errors:
+python manage.py trigger_ocr_cleanup --workflow "WI Milwaukee County"

+ # To re-do the search terms and image optimization steps, while skipping OCR:
+python manage.py trigger_lambda_refresh --workflow "WI Milwaukee County"

  # To delete:
 python manage.py delete_raw_images
 ```
 1. Gather results of document image uploads into the Django app.
 Optionally, add supplemental info like missing doc nums that have been provided in a separate csv.